-It is important to bear in mind that, and as discussed a moment ago, a hostile work environment is one in which a worker is discriminated or harassed because of an issued arising from a protected status.
+It is important to bear in mind that, and as discussed a moment ago, a hostile work environment is one in which a worker is discriminated against or harassed because of an issue arising from a protected status.
 The work environment ultimately becomes such that it is impossible for an employee to perform his or her job.

 Should You File a Hostile Work Environment Claim?

 Remember that you are not alone in this battle, even when you have exhausted all options.
 If you have tried confronting the harasser and they continue to behave this way towards you, speak with your human resources team regarding harassment and abusive practices in the workplace.
 In good faith, your employer should take every measure possible to protect you as an employee.
 With diligence, the employer should be monitoring the employee’s behavior, with explanations that their actions are inappropriate and cannot continue.
 Many times, that employee will discontinue the behavior after this.

 However, in cases where your pleas to your employer fall on deaf ears, or worse, there is an outright denial of or refusal to take cautions or preventative action, it may be time to consider filing a lawsuit.

 - Talk with your employment lawyer about your case.
 Your lawyer can explain your rights in full detail and advise on how best to proceed.